ryang-phunware/maas-ads-ios-sdk/README.md

 ### Video Ads Usage

-In requesting for a video ad from the server, a TVASTAdsRequest object needs to be instantiated and its zoneId parameter specified.
+When requesting a video ad from the server, a TVASTAdsRequest object must be instantiated and its zoneId parameter specified.
 This parameter is required for a successful retrieval of the ad.

 ~~~~
     // Create an adsRequest object and request ads from the ad server with your own ZONE_ID